craig-mclean/band-match/README.md

 ## Purpose
 This is a personal project that I am using to continue practicing the technical skills learnt during the DevAcademy Aotearoa bootcamp that I graduated from in October 2022.

-It is a full stack app, built with Javascipt, using React/Redux and a Sqlite database.
+It is a full stack app, built by me, using Javascipt, React/Redux and a Sqlite database.

 Will probably never be fully functional.
 It's really just a place for me to continue to experiment and play!

 ## The idea
-As a keen muso and I know that it can sometimes be hard for bands to find gigs.
+As a keen muso, I know that it can sometimes be hard for bands to find gigs.
 Conversely, it can be hard for venues to find bands.

 Band-Match has been conceived to solve these problems, by helping bands and venues find each other!